From April 2015, care and support in England changed. The Care Act helps to make care and support more consistent across the country.

 We have made great progress in implementing a personalised approach to adult social care in Derby since 2012.
 All of our customers living at home now have a personal budget and increasing numbers take this as a direct payment to manage their own care and support.

-Last year we published a refreshed adult social care strategy, ‘Your Life, Your Choice’ which described the way in which we need to prevent, avoid and delay people’s needs for ‘formal’ care services.
+In March 2016 we published a refreshed adult social care strategy, ‘Your Life, Your Choice’ which described the way in which we need to prevent, avoid and delay people’s needs for ‘formal’ care services.

 Adult social care